Booritas/slideio-tutorial/README.md

 - [general.ipynb](./general.ipynb): This notebook provides an introduction to SlideIO and covers the basics of using the library.
 It demonstrates how to read images, extract metadata, and perform other common tasks.

+- [dicom.ipynb](./dicom.ipynb): Tutorial for reading of DICOM files

 - [converter.ipynb](./converter.ipynb): In this tutorial, you will learn how to convert pathology slides to the Aperio SVS format using SlideIO.
 It provides step-by-step instructions on how to perform the conversion process.

 - [color-transformation.ipynb](./color-transformations.ipynb): This notebook explores image transformation techniques using SlideIO, with a particular focus on color transformations.
 You will learn how to manipulate color channels, adjust brightness and contrast, and perform other color-related operations.